 Chances for advancement depend on a medical lab assistant’s abilities, experience, and education.
 For example, with additional education and experience, individuals may progress to work as a supervisor or instructor of medical lab assistants.

 Refer to the Introductory Page for general career information and job search ideas.

 More details about medical lab assistants are available at the web sites described below:

 The Canadian Society for Medical Laboratory Science (CSMLS) is the national certifying body for medical laboratory technologists and medical laboratory assistants.
 It is the national society for Canada’s medical laboratory professionals.

-The Canadian Medical Association provides a list of professional bodies and accredited, registered educational programs for medical lab assistants.
+The Accreditation Canada provides a list of professional bodies and accredited, registered educational programs for medical lab assistants.

 Health Canada is the Canadian federal department that helps Canadians maintain and improve their health.
 For a description of the federal, provincial, and territorial governments’ roles, see the Health Care System Delivery.